Cryaniptic/P4S/main.typ

 == Temperature control

 Temperatures in a space environment are determined by a number of factors and can vary across a wide range, as well as change in a short time period.
 For a cubesat in LEO its period would be from 90 to 120 minutes, with it being in sunlight half the time and earth occlusion the other half.
 Mass of the satellite also plays a large role in thermal balance, as larger craft will take longer to heat up/cool down, and will therefor have a more stable temperature.
-Due to these large amount of factors it is difficult to claim certain temperature ranges experienced by a satellite, however we can compare similar craft in orbits we are targeting.
+Due to these factors it is difficult to claim certain temperature ranges experienced by a satellite, however we can compare similar craft in orbits we are targeting.
 MinXSS-1 (2016) made their estimated and recorded temperature ranges publicly available @MinXSS, for their 3U cubesat in an equatorial low earth orbit.
 The most central electronics (motherboard, power systems) experienced a temperature range from -1°C to +40°C, where as systems with a higher thermal mass (batteries) experienced only +10°C to +21°C.

 Spacecraft typically contain an assortment of temperature critical components.
 Lithium-ion batteries for example will reduce in effectiveness and eventually stop working in colder environments, and so will often come with heating systems to keep them within their operational range (~0°C to 45°C for best performance).
 Some subsystems (i.e. high end optics or scientific equipment) are the opposite, and need very low temperatures.
 These systems make use of radiators and in some extreme cases will use technology such as heat pumps to achieve localised very low temperatures.

+The sample itself will ideally be kept around room temperature (24°C to 26°C), with stability of the temperature being ideal for the comfort of the moss.

 === Heating

-Considering that this mission will aim for smaller mission platforms, heating will likely be required, however with insulation and the relatively forgiving temperature range this should be very simple to achieve.
+Considering that this mission will aim for smaller mission platforms, heating will likely be required, however with insulation and the relatively forgiving temperature point, this should be very simple to achieve.
 A simple resistive heater placed near the sample with a controller should suffice.

+As the sample will want a tight temperature range as well as an adjustment to the temperature being a likely stimuli, the controller will likely be more advanced, such as a PID loop.
+This would allow the flight computer or other controller to adjust the temperature set point according to a mission profile.

 === Cooling

 Cooling may be needed, depending on the survival/comfort range of the sample.
 Once more details are known about mission (satellite size, target orbit, insulation) thermal simulations can be run and cooling requirements can be reassessed.
 Due to relaxed cooling needs compared to other space systems (such as very low temperature optics) increasing cooling capabilities should be as simple as increasing thermal emissivity (though the use of radiators or type of coating).
 In an extreme case active systems such as peltier modules may be used, as these are low cost, simple solutions to cooling needs.

 A concern raised early on in discussions was the transport of the sample, as waiting stages of the sample (such as in the fairing before launch) could be prone to overheating.
+Additionally accidental triggering of the stimuli want to be avoided, so it should be made sure that the temperature should go above a threshold unless specifically desired.

 == Atmospheric control